etlweather/understanding-networking/chapter-basic-terms.md

 capacity of a line.

 ## latency
-While the bandwdith represents how many bits per second can pass through the network, latency is how long it takes for a packet to be transmitted.
+While the bandwidth represents how many bits per second can pass through the network, latency is how long it takes for a packet to be transmitted.
 Latency does affect the actual speed of a link - a long latency reduces the speed.